khaors/geocompr/main.md

 For example, we want to change the CRS to WGS 84.
 It can be desired when we want to visualize a raster data on top of a web basemaps, such as the Google or OpenStreetMap map tiles.
-The first step to do so is to obtain the proj4 definition of this CRS, which can be done using the [http://spatialreference.org](http://spatialreference.org/ref/epsg/wgs-84/) webpage.
+The first step is to obtain the proj4 definition of this CRS, which can be done using the [http://spatialreference.org](http://spatialreference.org/ref/epsg/wgs-84/) webpage.
 The second and last step is to define the reprojection method in the `projectRaster()` function, which in case of categorical data is the nearest neighbor method (`ngb`):